10 great deals you can grab during the FOX News Shop Spring Sale

 Gift fans of the late-night comedy talk show "Gutfeld!" these logo socks.
 These socks don’t skimp on quality and will keep you comfortable with every step.
 Get the socks on sale for 33% off the list price.

 Fans of "Gutfeld!" will love this silk twill tie showcasing the distinctive "Gutfeld!" logo, making it a standout addition to your wardrobe.
 It is a perfect statement piece for special occasions or adding a personal touch to your everyday look.
-It is on sale for
+Save 32% on this item.

 FOX News Logo T-Shirt